 Once you have reached desired consistency for the sauce, take off the flame and taste for seasoning.
 Then combine the asparagus, lemon juice and nutritional yeast, stir and serve immediately with freshly ground pepper and vegan parmesan (home made or with Good Carma Flavour Fusion parmesans).
 Leftovers, if any, are delicious for the next day or so.

 The animals we love are no different than the animals we eat.
 If you’re not vegan, please go vegan.
-It is easier than ever and https://www.internationalvegan.org will help you get started.
+It’s easier than ever and https://www.internationalvegan.org can help you get started.